yukoba/nd4j/getstarted.md

 ### <a id="windows"> Windows </a>

-Windows users may need to install [Visual Studio Community 2013](https://www.visualstudio.com/en-us/products/visual-studio-community-vs.aspx), which is free.
+Windows users may need to install [Visual Studio Community 2013 or later](https://www.visualstudio.com/en-us/products/visual-studio-community-vs.aspx), which is free.
 You will need to add its path to your PATH environment variable manually.
 The path will look something like this: *C:\Program Files (x86)\Microsoft Visual Studio 12.0\VC\bin*

 Type "cl" into your CMD.
 You may get a message informing you that certain .dll files are missing.
 Make sure that your VS/IDE folder is in the path (see above).
 If your CMD returns usage info for "cl", then it's in the right place.